Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/04-ideation.md

 ### Explore: Product Prompt

-We'll leave this as an exercise for you to explore on your own.s
+We'll leave this as an exercise for you to explore on your own.

 ??? info "Here is some guidance for unpacking this code"